Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Methodology

 \subsection{Evaluation Metrics}

-The metrics described in this section are used to evaluate the quality of responses generated by the system, referred to as the System Summary (SS), against the ground truth responses, referred to as the Reference Summary (RS), which are human-generated responses in this study.
-Both SS and RS are treated as sets of n-grams for all metrics.
-Formally, let $S_{\text{SS}} = \{ s_1, s_2, \dots, s_l \}$, where $s_i$ is an n-gram in the SS, and $S_{\text{RS}} = \{ r_1, r_2, \dots, r_m \}$, where $r_j$ is an n-gram in the RS.\\
+This section describes the metrics employed to evaluate the quality of the responses generated by the system, referred to as the \textit{System Summary} (SS), against the ground-truth responses, referred to as the \textit{Reference Summary} (RS), which in this study correspond to human-authored answers.

+The evaluation adopts multiple complementary metrics, including ROUGE, BLEU, METEOR, BERTScore, and NMISS, which jointly assess lexical, semantic, and contextual alignment between SS and RS.
+For all metrics, both SS and RS are represented as sets of $n$-grams.
+Formally, let $S_{\text{SS}} = \{ s_1, s_2, \dots, s_l \}$ denote the set of $n$-grams in the SS, and $S_{\text{RS}} = \{ r_1, r_2, \dots, r_m \}$ denote the set of $n$-grams in the RS.\\

-\textbf{ROUGE} \citep{lin2004rouge} evaluates responses based on precision, recall, and F1-score.
-The text is pre-processed before calculating these scores \citep{sarkar2019text}.
-More formally, ROUGE-N measures the overlap of n-grams between the SS and RS.
-The precision, recall, and F1-score for ROUGE-N are defined as follows:
+\textbf{ROUGE} \citep{lin2004rouge} evaluates textual overlap in terms of precision, recall, and F1-score, after standard text preprocessing \citep{sarkar2019text}.
+More formally, ROUGE-$N$ measures the $n$-gram overlap between the SS and RS.
+The corresponding precision, recall, and F1-score are defined as: